Our Summerbank Curriculum Approach

-Story Topic Unit Plans are developed by teachers contextualising the Expected Learning by identifying specific opportunities linked to the book.
-These are completed before the beginning of each half term, then added to through the term if necessary.
+Unit Plans are developed by teachers contextualising the Expected Learning by identifying specific opportunities linked to books.
+These are reviewd before the beginning of each half term, then added to through the term if necessary.

 The Organisation and Teaching of Subjects (Y1-Y6)